spaansba/ForesightJS/docs/docs/integrations/react.md

 ```

 :::note
 For more complex scenarios or to reuse the ForesightJS integration logic across different elements (not just links), creating a custom React hook like `useForesight` is often the most flexible and maintainable approach.
+An example of useForesight can be found [here](/docs/typescript#addressing-initially-null-element-refs).
 :::